 Solgar B2 (riboflavin) (UK link here)

 Travel with vestibular migraine.

 I have written a more detailed post on my travel tips with migraine and/or a vestibular disorder, so have a click on that if you would like more information.
-Amongst other things that may help, I would try and avoid peak-time travel if it is possible, sit facing the direction of travel and wearing Theraspecs or similar light-blocking glasses may be very helpful.
-Theraspecs aren't available on the UK Amazon, but the Cyxus brand is also designed as light-blocking glasses to help reduce headache.
+Amongst other things that may help, I would try and avoid peak-time travel if it is possible, sit facing the direction of travel and wearing Avulux migraine glasses or similar light-blocking glasses may be very helpful (use affiliate code 'Throughthefibrofog for $25USD off!).

 Another great product for travel, and one that I have used for years, are nausea relief bands.
 These bands work by using acupressure and are helpful for dealing with motion sickness and nausea.
 Great for train travel, or when you are on a boat, coach or in the car.